-Certainty and Decisions in Experimental Asset Markets [Website] (with Rasmus Pank Roulund), revise and resubmit at the Journal of Economic Behavior and Organization.
+Confidence and Decisions in Experimental Asset Markets [Website] [published version] (with Rasmus Pank Roulund), Journal of Economic Behavior and Organization.

 This paper examines how traders' certainty and market certainty affect outcomes in an experimental asset market with known fundamental values.
 In this type of market, prices usually present large deviations from the fundamental value; in other words, bubbles are known to occur.
 We measure beliefs by asking participants to forecast the one-period-ahead price as a discrete probability mass distribution.
 We define certainty as the inverse of the dispersion of beliefs for each trader, and also create a market-wide measure of this to measure agreement across traders.
 We find that certainty affects price-formation and is also important in explaining the dynamics and size of the bubble.
 Moreover, as traders are successful they become increasingly more certain in their beliefs, even if these are on non-fundamental values, thus increasing the likelihood of price bubbles.

 Asymmetric Effects of Trade and FDI: The Role of Country Size and Bridge Multinational Production, [published version] (with Lian Allub) European Economic Review

 Total gains from openness come through three channels: (i) trade, (ii) domestic multinational production (DMP), and (iii) bridge multinational production (BMP).
 We develop a quantitative theory to measure the effects of trade barriers and country size on the gains from openness through each of these channels.
 We show that these are sensitive to country size and larger in Europe than in South America.
 Country size is a crucial determinant of the contribution of each of these channels to the total gains from openness.
 DMP is more important in large countries, whereas the BMP channel is more important in small countries.